-Sign up here for our best practice newsletter
+Sign up here to subscribe to our best practice information emails.

 Keep up-to-date with best practice in noise and vibration management and control.

 Once more there are claims that wrist/glove mounted vibration transducers can be used to assess HAV risk in operators as per the British Standard (BS 5349).
 No they can’t.
 Thank you for listening…

 I would suggest that anyone considering using any of the wrist (or glove) mounted transducer measurement systems in an attempt to measure vibration (as against using them as tool timers linked to properly measured tool vibration levels) to assess operator exposure should consider the following before making a decision:-

 - It is specifically deprecated by the HSE.
 Their recent guidance states: “There is currently no wrist or glove mounted device which measures vibration suitable for use in a vibration risk assessment”.
 Hence as wrist (or glove) mounted transducers do not measure according to ISO/BS 5349, the data they produce is not related to the EAV or the ELV dose values and cannot be used for comparison with them in a risk assessment.
 Those are the facts.
 This could not be clearer…

 - Carry out a simple experiment on a high vibration tool (impulsive tools in particular): measure on the tool handle as per BS 5349.
 Measure on the wrist with the wristband loose, and again with it tight enough to cut off the blood supply to the hand.
 Compare with the measurement made to the standard.
 They are different – which means they are wrong by definition as all the risk statistics were based on tool handle measurements.

 - How do you persuade the operator to move the wristband to the other hand as is necessary when using different tools/handles?
 This doesn’t seem to be mentioned anywhere in the sales literature.

 - The HSE specifically say that you should spend a minimum on monitoring and focus resources on risk reduction instead.
 This makes a lot of sense and is best practice.